-The state is funneling $100 million this fall into Michigan's public high schools to train students for high-demand jobs over the next five years.
-Gov. Rick Snyder signed his workforce development Marshall Plan for Talent into law at Muskegon Community College June 26th.
-And now the his office is holding workshops across the state.
-To see a schedule of workshop dates click here.
+The state is funneling $100 million into Michigan's public high schools to train students for high-demand jobs over the next five years through the Marshall Plan for Talent.
+Concept Summaries for step one of the grant process, for the first round of funding, were accepted online September 5th-September 19th.
+To see the complete timeline click here.

 The plan, which was first introduced in February, aims to fill the state’s talent gap and better prepare students for high-paying, in-demand careers, by investing millions in innovative job training, workforce development and education programs.
 This includes $30 million to create and expand competency-based programs that result in competencies or credentials in high-demand fields.